carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``llvm.powi.*``' intrinsics return the first operand raised to the specified (positive or negative) power.
 The order of evaluation of multiplications is not defined.
-When a vector of floating point type is used, the second argument remains a scalar integer value.
+When a vector of floating-point type is used, the second argument remains a scalar integer value.

 Arguments: